Popular Searches

-When professors at Princeton Theological Seminary began planning this year’s World Christianity Conference, they chose a theme they thought might resonate with scholars across nations and academic disciplines.
+Professors at Princeton Theological Seminary planned this year’s World Christianity Conference with global collaboration in mind.
+They chose a theme designed to inspire scholars across nations and disciplines.
 It worked.

 The theme of “Migration, Diaspora and Transnationalism in World Christianity” proved successful beyond expectations.
-Scholars from nearly 40 nations participated in the weeklong conference in March, with many, nearly 200, traveling to campus to present their research in person.
-And as participants gathered in Stuart Hall on the first day, the conference theme, with its evocation of cross-border movements, seemed to take on new urgency.
+Scholars from nearly 40 nations gathered at Princeton Seminary for the weeklong World Christianity Conference in March.
+Nearly 200 participants traveled to campus to share their research in person.
+On the first day, attendees filled Stuart Hall with anticipation.
+The conference theme, centered on cross-border movements, carried renewed urgency as discussions began.

-Afe Adogame, Maxwell M. Upson Professor of Christianity and Society, one of three principal organizers, related the theme to the current political moment in the United States, as immigration authorities carry out sudden and swift deportations and detentions.
+Afe Adogame, Maxwell M. Upson Professor of Christianity and Society, helped organize the World Christianity Conference.
+He connected the theme to today’s political climate in the United States.
+Adogame noted the urgency as immigration authorities conduct swift deportations and detentions nationwide.
 Scholars, Adogame said, have a responsibility to fully engage with such issues.

 We’re indeed excited to be able to focus on this theme as the U.S. and other parts of the world grapple with the increasing politicization of immigration and criminalization of immigrants.

-He thanked international scholars for attending the conference, saying their presence showed courage as well as a commitment to World Christianity, an emerging field that examines the growth of Christianity across the Global South and its impact on the Global North.
+He thanked international scholars for joining the conference and praised their courage and dedication.
+Their presence reflected a strong commitment to World Christianity.
+This growing field studies Christianity’s expansion across the Global South and its influence on the Global North.

-“Your participation gives us a lot of hope and optimism for the future of this conversation,” said Adogame, who was joined in the opening discussions by fellow organizers Raimundo Barreto associate professor of World Christianity and Soojin Chung, director of the Overseas Ministries Study Center.
+“Your participation gives us a lot of hope and optimism for the future of this conversation,” said Adogame.
+He joined opening discussions with Raimundo Barreto, associate professor of World Christianity, and Soojin Chung, director of the Overseas Ministries Study Center.
+Together, they welcomed participants to the conference and set the tone for global dialogue.

 Over the next several days, attendees fully unpacked the theme, exploring the ever-shifting global Christian landscape from multiple perspectives.
-The breadth of topics covered was evident in the titles of the panels and presentations, from “Sisters of the Spirit: Black American and African Women” to “Norwegian Lutherans in Minnesota.”
-There was also “An Asian American Theology of Identity, Belonging, and Mission” and “Diaspora Pastors, Megachurches, and Global Christian Networks.”
+The range of topics appeared clearly in the conference panels and presentations.
+Titles included “Sisters of the Spirit: Black American and African Women” and “Norwegian Lutherans in Minnesota.”
+These sessions reflected the diversity and depth of global Christian scholarship.
+First, several sessions explored themes of identity and belonging within global Christianity.
+Next, the program turned to “An Asian American Theology of Identity, Belonging, and Mission” and “Diaspora Pastors, Megachurches, and Global Christian Networks.”
+Lastly, these discussions deepened the conversation by linking migration, ministry, and cultural identity across continents.

-One lively session had musician, missiologist and minister Eric Sarwar singing Psalm 51 in Punjabi, inviting the audience to sing along, and joking that a musical performance might seem a bit out of place in “a cognitive institution.”
-But his performance had scholarly intent: to demonstrate the “psalmody” style of worship that’s used in the North Indian Pakistani congregations in North America.
+One lively session featured musician, missiologist, and minister Eric Sarwar singing Psalm 51 in Punjabi.
+He invited the audience to join in and joked that music might seem unusual in “a cognitive institution.”
+His performance carried scholarly purpose, illustrating the “psalmody” style of worship found in North Indian Pakistani congregations across North America.

 “Every country has a distinct identity in the global context,” Sarwar said.
 “India has a spirituality and a sound, so that’s why I will be delving into that spirituality and sound.”